vvylym/flow-raft/README.md

 * **Clear consistency guarantees** across nodes
 * **Predictable behavior under concurrency**

 FlowRaft is an exploration of how far these guarantees can be pushed in a modern Rust-based distributed system without relying on external orchestration platforms.

-This is not a toy project.
 It is a deliberate systems design exercise intended to mirror real-world tradeoffs encountered in production distributed backends.

+> “The system guarantees and non-goals are explicitly defined in `docs/SCOPE.md`.”

 ---